-As communicated in the ADOT Environmental Planning Project Procedures and Delivery Manual, the Environmental Planner distributes the draft Re-Evaluation document to Environmental Technical Specialists and other pertinent groups (Civil Rights Office, Project Management Group, District, etc) for review for a 2 weeks (4 weeks for complex projects)
+As communicated in the ADOT Environmental Planning Project Procedures and Delivery Manual, the Environmental Planner distributes the draft Re-Evaluation document to Environmental Technical Specialists and other pertinent core project team groups (Civil Rights Office, Project Management Group, District, etc.) for review for 2 weeks (4 weeks for complex projects).

-If as part of the Re-Evaluation an environmental justice analysis was completed due to a change in the scope of the work and context of the project (documented usually in the screening evaluation), the Civil Rights Office should be provided supplemental documents as needed such as:
+If as part of the Re-Evaluation an environmental justice analysis was completed due to a change in the scope or time elapsed from a project, the Civil Rights Office will be provided supplemental documents as needed such as: